Why a Modern Keyword Rankings and Visibility Report Is Essential in 2026

 Integrating LLM Tracking in Your Keyword Reporting

 Seeing how these two sets of metrics influence each other is critical.
 A dip in rankings might not be so scary if you see a corresponding spike in AI mentions, giving you a more complete picture.
 For example, services like DataForSEO's Historical Rank Overview API store website rankings starting from October 1, 2020.
-This lets you build out time series data to analyze how your rankings have shifted, providing crucial context.
+This lets you build out time series data to analyze how your rankings have shifted, providing valuable context.
 Learn more about using historical data for SEO on dataforseo.com.

 Structuring Your Keyword Rankings Report